How to Write a Business Plan as a Landlord

 - Find 15 tenants by the end of next year

-Strategies and tactics
+Strategies and tactics for your SMART objectives

+Let's take the relatively straightforward objective — own four properties by the end of the year.
 Easier said than done, right?
-Your strategy will be the rough game plan you use to achieve this goal.
+Your strategy will be your rough game plan to achieve this goal.
 Here are some examples of strategies you may employ:

-- Specialize in and become a master of a specific housing type (single family homes, duplexes, apartments, townhouses, etc.)
+- Specialize in and become a master of a specific housing type (single-family homes, duplexes, apartments, townhouses, etc.)

 - Study Zillow and MLS listings to see locations and figures of sales.